-The UK has been in and out of lockdown for almost a year now meaning that practically every one of us had to celebrate a birthday, anniversary or milestone separated from friends and family.
-Being stuck at home doesn’t mean you can’t make things special, however, and when it comes to fine dining deliveries, there’s nothing more indulgent than afternoon tea.
+We may have been out of lockdown for a while now but, having discovered the decadence of fine dining at home, many are keen to keep the trend alive.
+And, when it comes to fine dining deliveries, there’s nothing more indulgent than afternoon tea.
 From scones to finger sandwiches (and an always welcome glass of champagne), here are the best restaurants, bakeries and hotels offering afternoon tea deliveries in London.

 Cutter & Squidge

 Founded by two sisters in a kitchen in North West London, the Cutter & Squidge bakery has become a cult hit among the capital’s cake fans.
 When the pandemic forced its locations in Soho and the Royal Exchange to close their doors, the family-run business pivoted to home delivery – including, of course, its stellar afternoon tea.
-Portioned for two, each Afternoon Tea at Home box contains two brownies, two mini lemon drizzle cakes, four plain scones, two pots of Rodda’s clotted cream, one pot of jam and one pouch of fine loose leaf tea.
+Portioned for two, each Afternoon Tea at Home box contains two brownies, two mini lemon drizzle cakes, four plain scones, two pots of Rodda’s clotted cream, one pot of jam and one pouch of fine loose leaf tea, while wheat-free and picnic-style options including veggie sausage rolls, chutney and prosecco are also available.
 All you need do is provide some suitably chintzy crockery.